smaremanda/add-in-docs/reference/excel/range.md

 		}
 });
 ```
-The grid properties of the Range (values, numberFormat, formulas) contain `null` because the range in question is unbounded.
+The grid properties of the Range (values, numberFormat, formulas) contains `null` since the Range in question is unbounded.

 ### getIntersection(anotherRange: Range or string)
 Gets the range object that represents the rectangular intersection of the given ranges.